 Where can I buy your products?

 Do you ever offer sales or coupons?

 Sure thing!
 Email subscribers get 10% off one order by signing up.
 I also run several shop sales throughout the year!
 The best way to be notified when those are happening is to subscribe to emails.
 You can also follow @payneandcomfort on Instagram (although email subscribers find out about sales first)!

 Where are Payne & Comfort products made?

-P&C products are happily handmade by a small team of sewing goddesses in and around Manchester, Connecticut, USA.
+P&C products are happily handmade by a small team of sewing goddesses in a beautiful mill building studio in Manchester, Connecticut, USA.

 Was your question not answered?
 Never fear!
 Ask away.